 (2) With respect to the face value of Posted Collateral other than cash, the sum of (i) the face value of the Posted Collateral multiplied by the product of (A) either (x) the closing bid price as quoted by Bloomberg Financial Markets or Dow Jones Telerate Services as of Resolution Time or (y) the sum of the arithmetic mean of the closing bid prices quoted by three mutually-agreed upon Reference Market-Makers for the relevant security on the relevant date and (B) the applicable Valuation Percentage plus (ii) the accrued interest on such security (except to the extent Transferred to a party pursuant to any applicable provisions of this Agreement or included in the applicable price referred to in (i) of this clause) as of such date.

-(iii) Alternative: The provisions of Paragraph 5 will apply except to the following extent; pending the resolution of a dispute, Transfer of the undisputed Value of Eligible Credit Support or Posted Credit Support involved in the relevant demand will be due as provided in Paragraph 5 if the demand is given by the Notification Time but will be due on the second Local Business Day after the demand if the demand is given after the Notification Time.

 (g) Holding and Using Posted Collateral.

 (i) Eligibility to Hold Posted Collateral; Custodians.
 Party A and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(1) Party A is not a Defaulting Party and Party A’s Credit Support Provider has a Credit Rating from S&P and the lowest Credit Rating for Party A’s Credit Support Provider is “BBB-” or higher by S&P or "Baa3" or higher by Moody's.
+(1) Party A is not a Defaulting Party and the lowest Credit Rating for Party A’s Credit Support Provider is “BBB-” or higher by S&P or "Baa3" or higher by Moody's.

 Posted Collateral may be held only in the following jurisdictions: Any jurisdiction within the United States.

-The Custodian is a Qualified Institution (as defined below), approved by Party B (which approval shall not be unreasonably withheld).
+The Custodian is a Qualified Institution (as defined below).
 The Custodian shall hold the Posted Collateral in a segregated, safekeeping or custody account within the Custodian with the title of such account indicating that the property contained therein is being held as Posted Collateral for the ownership of Party B, subject to the security interest of Party A.

 Party B and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(1) Party B is not a Defaulting Party and its Credit Support Provider has a Credit Rating from S&P and the lowest Credit Rating for its Credit Support Provider is “BBB-” or higher by S&P.
+(1) Party B is not a Defaulting Party and the lowest Credit Rating for Party B’s Credit Support Provider is “BBB-” or higher by S&P or "Baa3" or higher by Moody's.

 Posted Collateral may be held only in the following jurisdictions: Any jurisdiction in the United States.

-The Custodian is a Qualified Institution, approved by Party A (which approval shall not be unreasonably withheld).
+The Custodian is a Qualified Institution.
 The Custodian shall hold the Posted Collateral in a segregated, safekeeping or custody account within the Custodian with the title of such account indicating that the property contained therein is being held as Posted Collateral for the ownership of Party A, subject to the security interest of Party B.

-If a party or its Custodian is not eligible to hold Posted Collateral pursuant to this Section, then it shall be considered a “Downgraded Party” (as defined in Paragraph 13(g)(ii)) and Posted Collateral shall be maintained in accordance with Paragraphs 13(g)(ii) and 13(h)(iii).

 (ii) Use of Posted Collateral.